contrast-zone/t-rewriter.js/draft/co-rewrite.md

 - imply `A -> B`
 - `(... /\ (A -> B) /\ ...)`
 - reading from and writing to `READ` section
-- rules depend on other conjuncts in the `READ` section
+- rules depend on other conjuncts from the `READ` section
 - rules reduce to sequents

 ```